 - Reduced efficiency

-If you take out your home’s air filter, hold it up to a light.
+If you remove your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
-If it’s a simple disposable air filter, just replace it with a like-size new one.
+If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
-Refer to the filter packaging to see how long the new air filter is intended to be used.
+Check the filter packaging to see how long the new air filter is intended to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the most basic tasks that homeowners can do is take a look at the thermostat.

 - Make certain it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

 - If you can’t remember the last time you replaced your thermostat’s battery, now is the perfect time to do that.